-Markets and Design Cycles: For the year ended December 31, 2019, our product revenue of approximately \$1.4 million, which excludes \$9.0 million in licensing revenue from Nexperia and \$1.5 million in government contract revenue from the U.S. Navy, was comprised of sales into gaming power supplies, data center power supplies and infrastructure, power adapters, miscellaneous industrial applications and sampling revenue to automotive customers, including through our partner Nexperia, and epiwafer sales.
-While we are targeting an increase in GaN product revenue in 2020, we expect 2020 revenue to continue to be comprised primarily of licensing and government contract revenue.
+Markets and Design Cycles: For the nine months ended September 30, 2020 and the year ended December 31, 2019, our product revenue of approximately \$1.9 million and \$1.4 million, respectively, was comprised of sales into gaming power supplies, data center power supplies and infrastructure, power adapters, miscellaneous industrial applications and sampling revenue to automotive customers, including through our partner Nexperia, and epiwafer sales.
+While we are targeting an increase in GaN product revenue in 2021, we expect 2021 revenue to continue to be comprised primarily of licensing and government contract revenue.